William Charles Good

 He was elected president of the Co-operative Union of Canada in 1921, retaining that office until 1945.
 He was a founding member of the Ginger Group of radical MPs in 1924.

 An Ontario Historical Plaque was erected in front of the Myrtleville House museum in Brantford, Ontario, by the province to commemorate William Charles Good's role in Ontario's heritage.

+He was author of Production and Taxation in Canada From the Farmers Standpoint (1919) and Farmer Citizen - My Fifty Years in the Canadian Farmers' Movement, published by the Ryerson Press in 1969.

 Archives

 There is a William Charles Good fonds at Library and Archives Canada.
 Archival reference number is R4238.